 Vietnamese Egg Rolls, also known as Cha Gio, are the perfect finger food appetizer.
-Ground pork gets mixed with fragrant spices and colorful vegetables then wrapped in store bought egg roll wrappers.
+Traditionally, ground pork gets mixed with fragrant spices and colorful vegetables then wrapped in egg roll wrappers.
 They’re then deep fried until golden brown.
-I recommend serving them with Nuoc Cham, which is a sweet and sour fish sauce.
+I recommend serving this adapted recipe with Nuoc Cham, which is a sweet and sour fish sauce.

 Why i’m sharing this cha gio recipe

 Although I live in a tiny Florida beach town, we’re lucky enough to have one Vietnamese restaurant that’s really amazing.

 Unfortunately, the one thing they don’t have are Vietnamese Egg Rolls – aka Cha Gio!

 These tasty little pork egg rolls are to die for.

 They’re packed full of flavor and it’s impossible to eat just one.